PoojithaAkula4/Olist-Store-Analysis-E-Commerce-Project/README.md

 - Export, transform, and load the data (ETL).
 - Create a data model.
 - Identify the key performance indicators/metrics (KPIs).
-- Perform exploratory data analysis (EDA).
+- Perform the exploratory data analysis (EDA).
 - Visualization.

 ## Project KPIs To Find